 This TKL keyboard is compact and means business.
 No macro keys, no media keys, just pure focus on quality.
 Programmers will love this.
 It has standard keycaps so you can easily replace them as they use the Cherry stems.
 The keycaps have thick walls and no flex along with a light texture.
 The font looks good, and the backlighting is decent.

 The Chroma RGB is a bit reserved here, and feels a bit “grown-up”.
 The stabilizers are excellent, but the spacebar has a small hint of rattle to it.
 Regardless, this is excellent quality from a mass-produced board.
-Razer has done a commendable job here.
+Razer has done a commendable job here, and this keyboard is certainly a contender for the title of the best keyboard for programming.
 Just know that this keyboard gets really loud, and the keycaps contribute to that.

-2. Obinslab Anne Pro 2 60% Wired/Wireless Keyboard
+2. Best 60% Keyboard For Programming - Obinslab Anne Pro 2

 Switches: Gateron Brown | Backlight: Addressable RGB | Connection: Wired/Wireless | Media Control Buttons: No